micro-os-plus/devices-qemu-aarch64-xpack/README-MAINTAINER.md

 - commit all changes
-- `npm pack` and check the content of the archive, which should list only `package.json`, `README.md`, `LICENSE`, `CHANGELOG.md`, the sources and CMake/meson files;
+- `npm pack` and check the content of the archive, which should list only `package.json`, `README.md`, `LICENSE`, `CHANGELOG.md`, the sources, includes and CMake/meson files;
   possibly adjust `.npmignore`
 - `npm version patch`, `npm version minor`, `npm version major`
 - push the `xpack-development` branch to GitHub